18.104.22.168 Couple, both pension age, farm producing no income

-This topic shows how the asset test hardship provisions apply to a homeowner couple with:
+This topic shows how the assets test hardship provisions apply to a homeowner couple with:

-General information on the method of calculating the rate of allowance paid under the hardship provisions is contained in the referenced section.
-All calculations are based on limits applying at 1 July 1998 and benefit rates as at 20 March 1999.
+General information on the method of calculating the rate of pension paid under the hardship provisions is contained in the referenced section.
+All calculations are based on limits applying at 20 September 2019.
 Asset amounts are in dollars.
 Income amounts are in dollars per fortnight (pf).

 Couple's financial details

-In this example, the couple's financial details are as follows:
+In this example, the couple's details are as follows:

 |Value of farm excluding home and curtilage